GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 that cannot easily or securely run a Docker daemon.

-Skaffold can help build artifacts in a Kubernetes cluster using the Kaniko image; after the artifacts are built, kaniko can push them to remote registries.
+Skaffold can help build artifacts in a Kubernetes cluster using the Kaniko image; after the artifacts are built, kaniko must push them to a registry.

 ### Configuration